When I got sober on 9/5/16, I didn’t have a support system. Not even AA.

 REDISCOVERED WHO I AM

+I began confronting the parts of myself I was running away from.
+No, it wasn’t easy.
 But my God, was it worth it.
 Every scar, every tear, every emotion I was petrified of- the things I didn’t know how to look at, they were the things that freed me.
-And saved me from myself.
+In that really chaotic unfolding, I opened my heart to myself in ways I had never done before.

 SPIRITUAL PRACTICES